 The Heat In Pompeii

-I have to tell you Pompeii gets extremely hot!
+Pompeii gets extremely hot!
 I don’t mean regular hot but the sun feels like it is sitting directly over Pompeii.

 Finally, make sure you wear shoes that are made for traveling!
 This is not the time to be cute – the Roman cobblestones and pavements will kill you if the sun doesn’t kill you first.

-Day Four – Amalfi Coast Itinerary By Car
+Day Four – Amalfi Coast By Car

-After a lavish breakfast at Hotel Onda Verde, I suggest renting a convertible, letting the top down and just get lost on the scenic drive to Amalfi.
-The views along the coast are unbelievable.
+After a lavish breakfast at Hotel Onda Verde, we rented a convertible, let the top down, and just get lost on the scenic drive to Amalfi.

 Amalfi is the largest town along the coast located halfway between Salerno and Sorrento.

-If you are vacationing in Amalfi during the late spring or summer you will enjoy beach hopping from Amalfi to the town of Atrani which is a small fishing village whose beauty froze in time from its covered passageways and quaint homes carved into the cliffs.
+If you are vacationing in Amalfi during the late spring or summer you will enjoy beach hopping from Amalfi to the town of Atrani which is a small fishing village.

-We decided to spend the day exploring Positano and slowly taking in the scenery of the romantic and colorful small towns that sit along the coast enjoying the smells and taste of local limoncello, ceramics and of course linens.
+We decided to spend the day exploring Positano and slowly taking in the scenery of the romantic and colorful small towns that sit along the coast.

 Cooking classes typically prepare regional appetizers, first and second courses, and a dessert.